borschtapp/krip/README.md

-# Krip - Fast and Reliable recipes scraping
+# Krip - Fast and flexible recipes scraping

 A Go library for scraping culinary recipes from any website or html file.